jacksonmalms/azure-network-protocols/README.md

 <img src="https://i.imgur.com/m2pstmT.png"/>
 </p>
 <p>
-Now try and to ping the Ubuntu VM again using the ping command.
+Now try to ping the Ubuntu VM again using the ping command.
 We now should see that the Ubuntu VM is now sending replies again!
 </p>
 <br />